MCP HubMCP Hub

 Install

-Option 1: Manual Installation via Configuration File
+Option 1: Manual configuration

 Edit the claude_desktop_config.json file:

-• MacOS: open ~/Library/Application\ Support/Claude/claude_desktop_config.json
+• On macOS: open ~/Library/Application\ Support/Claude/claude_desktop_config.json

-• Windows: %APPDATA%/Claude/claude_desktop_config.json
+• On Windows: %APPDATA%/Claude/claude_desktop_config.json

-Option 2: Automatic Installation via Smithery
+Option 2: Automatic installation via Smithery

 npx -y @smithery/cli install mcp-pandoc --client claude